nonoroazoro/vscode-syncing/README.md

     Now the `workbench.colorTheme` setting and all the settings of `editor` will no longer be synced.

 1. ***`syncing.pokaYokeThreshold`***

-    The new `syncing.pokaYokeThreshold` setting is added to the `VSCode settings`.

     The `default value` of this setting is `10`, and you can `disable this feature` by setting to a number `less than or equal to zero` (`<= 0`).